-Given that Rome was built on the “Seven Hills”, most of these viewpoints are free and easy to get to by walking from the center of Rome, though do bear in mind that there’s almost always a short, steep hill walk involved.
+Given that Rome was built on the “Seven Hills”, most of the following viewpoints are free and easy to get to by walking from the center of Rome, though do bear in mind that there’s almost always a short, steep hill walk involved.

 Free viewpoints in Rome:

 1. The Pincio Balcony (Terrazza del Pincio), Villa Borghese park

 This is a classic baroque balcony that towers above Piazza del Popolo, and looks across the Tiber river straight onto the Vatican and St Peter’s Basilica.
 To your left you can also gaze across the Baroque city and glimpse the dome of the Pantheon.
 Our free self-guided walk around the Baroque city starts here.